gabrielcuvillier/arxwasm/README.md

 * [Credits](#credits)
 * [Contact](#contact)

-## Project Status
+## Port Status

 **Working!**

-...but not yet completely playable.
+...although not yet completely playable due to one technical limitation.

+### What is working

+Almost all of the game subsystems are working flawlessly (rendering, audio, game logic, menus, save/load, etc.), and it is possible to play the game.

 The game runs smoothly in Chrome browser, embedded as a PNaCl module in a HTML page.
-It can be loaded directly from the Web, by accessing an URL in the browser.
+It can be loaded directly from the Web, simply by loading an URL in the browser.
 There is no need to install a Chrome App, or use the Chrome Web Store.

-Almost all of the game subsystems are working flawlessly: game logic, rendering, menus, audio, save/load, etc.

-However, there is still one important limitation in the input handling backend: the 'mouselook' functionality does not work correctly, making navigation in the game world difficult (in-game menus and 'Magic mode' works though).
-Keyboard navigation may still be used as a workaround, but this is not practical for real gameplay.

-This limitation is due to some missing feature in the SDL port to Native Client: the mouse-locking mechanism provided by Pepper API is not handled by SDL.
-See section 'Technical Details' for more background information on this.
+See section [How To Run](#how-to-run) if you want to give it a try.

 The port have been tested with latest version of Chrome for Windows and Linux (starting from version 41), both on x86 and x86_64 architectures.
 I did not test with Chromebooks, or other ARM / MIPS based device.
 I'd be interested to know if this is working !

+Please, note that even though Arx Libertatis source code and binary are freely usable, the original game data data is required to play the game.
+As this data is licensed under a commercial license, you will have to provide it using your own original copy of the game, or get it from the available game demonstration.

+See section [Access to game data](#access-to-game-data) for more information on this topic.

+### Technical limitation

+There is still one technical limitation that prevent 'real' gameplay for now: the _mouselook_ functionality does not work correctly, making navigation in the game 3D world quite difficult.

+Note that keyboard navigation may still be used as a workaround (even though it is not practical for this game), and in-game menu/inventory mode as well as the specific mouse-based Magic gameplay works.

+This limitation is due to a missing feature in the Native Client backend implementation of the SDL library: the mouse-locking mechanism provided by Pepper API is not correctly handled by SDL.
+Such feature is generally required by FPS games, as it allow to fully capture the mouse and simulate player view orientation.

+So, with a few more work on SDL and Arx Libertatis it would be possible to overcome this issue.
+If someone is interested to take a look at this, I can provide more information.

 ## How to run